 The primary measurement of program success will be verification of measures installation and tabulation of the energy and demand savings for measures installed during the 2003 program.
 Estimates will be based on onsite verification of a selected sample of 2003 installations (across all utilities) to ensure that the rebated measures were installed correctly.
 An assessment of the verification process will be undertaken at the end of 2003 to ensure sampling validity.
 Actual savings claimed by the IOUs will be reviewed through an analysis that draws on the verification results and the in depth study of a sample of participants.
-The Study will focus on efforts during 2003 (program implementation) to track and assess impact of 2003 program staff, policymakers, vendors, etc., surveys and in-depth interviews of 2003 Express participants to ascertain the progress of the statewide integration and interim ongoing efforts for program.
+The study will focus on efforts during 2003 (program implementation) to track and assess impact of 2003 program improvements.
+The assessment will involve interviews with 2003 program staff, policymakers, vendors, etc., surveys and in-depth interviews of 2003 Express participants to ascertain the progress of the statewide integration and interim ongoing efforts for program.
 This M&E study will also reflect program and market changes that occurred during the program year, 2002.